 Should you take your toddler to the San Diego Zoo or the Safari Park?
 Discover which one is more fun, accessible & comfortable for your tiny tot…and you carrying all their gear.

-San Diego Zoo is better than Safari Park if you’re visiting with toddlers.
-The animals are easier for kids to see, and there are more of them.
+San Diego Zoo is better than Safari Park if you have toddlers.
+They’ll love playing in Wildlife Explorers Basecamp, the 3.2-acre children’s zoo.
+The animals are easier for kids to see.
 There’s less walking.
 The climate’s milder.
-It’s more convenient if you’re lodging close to downtown San Diego.
+It’s more convenient if you’re staying near downtown San Diego.
 Parking’s free.
-And it’s within Balboa Park.

 Why The Zoo’s Better for Toddlers